Arkansas River at Johnson Village Colorado

 Local plan

-Start by choosing a corridor, not just a fly box: Buena Vista and Browns Canyon for pocket-water scouting, Salida for easy gauge and town logistics, and lower canyon or Pueblo-tailwater alternatives only after checking that those sections match the conditions you want.
+Start by choosing a area, not just a fly box: Buena Vista and Browns Canyon for pocket-water scouting, Salida for easy gauge and town logistics, and lower canyon or Pueblo-tailwater alternatives only after checking that those sections match the conditions you want.

 Backup water